ChrisPortman/vcrepo/README.md

 # Repo Manager

 ## Introduction

+**This is alpha software that has limited testing and has yet to be deployed in a production environment**

 This software allows for the creation of package repositories either by syncing them from upsream repositories or by generating them from local packages.
 The repositories are maintained under GIT control so that you can arbitrarily revert to previous snapshots using standard GIT workflows.

 ## Installation